JazzMaster/LazGFX/README.md

 		Win32 port is coming.
-		WinAPI port is lacking in the way X11 is dodgy...hmmmmmm
+		WinAPI port is lacking in the way X11 is dodgy...hmmmmmm I have DELPHI PASCLA GL book at my disposal.

 MAC:

 		How small of a rendering context do we have??
 (16MB? less?)

 		Seting up XCode is proving to be a R-PITA.

-		Lazarus is now available (it wasnt before) for Tiger+ versions of OSX 64/32 and Intel/PPC (quad binary) can be produced if compiled correctly
+		Lazarus is now available (it wasnt before) for Tiger+ versions of OSX 64/32 and Intel/PPC (quad binary) can be produced if compiled correctly (on SNOW LEOPARD)

 		OS9:
-			The Routines seem to be like an old version of DirectX We need CodeWarrior setup correctly.
+			The Routines seem to be like an old version of DirectX This is a very very hard to find setup.
-			Files are getting impossible to find.

 Ubuntu:

 		has a serious FPC/Lazarus distribution flaw.